pavanydns0/id3-mp3-tag-reader-c/README.md

 Byte-level debugging

-Writing clean and modular C programs
+Clean modular C programming

-This project aligns with my focus on Embedded Systems and low-level software development.
+This project aligns with my focus on Embedded Systems and low-level software development, where precise control over memory and data interpretation is critical.

 👨‍💻 Author